 SeaChange enters into agreements in the ordinary course of business with customers, resellers, distributors, integrators and suppliers.
 Most of these agreements require SeaChange to defend and/or indemnify the other party against intellectual property infringement claims brought by a third party with respect to SeaChange's products.
 From time to time, SeaChange also indemnifies customers and business partners for damages, losses and liabilities they may suffer or incur relating to personal injury, personal property damage, product liability, and environmental claims relating to the use of SeaChange's products and services or resulting from the acts or omissions of SeaChange, its employees, authorized agents or subcontractors.
 For example, in a letter dated May 16, 2005 from Cablevision Systems Corp., in a letter dated May 19, 2005 from Time Warner Cable, Inc., and in a letter dated July 22, 2005 from Insight Communications Company, Inc., all SeaChange customers, SeaChange and other suppliers were notified that each party was served on May 3, 2005, April 25, 2005 and April 26, 2005 respectively with a complaint by Acacia Media Technologies, Corp. for allegedly infringing U.S. Patent Nos.: 5,132,992; 5,253,275; 5,550,863; and 6,144,702 by providing broadcast video and video-on-demand services to end user customers.
-In addition, in a letter dated August 4, 2006 from Cox Communications, Inc., in a letter dated June 29, 2006 from Time Warner Inc. and in a letter dated October 6, 2006 from Comcast Cable Communications, LLC, SeaChange and other suppliers were notified that each party was served on June 13, 2006 with a complaint by USA Video Technology Corporation for allegedly infringing U.S. Patent No. 5,130,792 by providing video-on-demand services to end use customers, in view of the claims by Acacia and USA Video Technology Corporation and the indemnity obligations to these customers from other vendors that also provided equipment and services to these customers.
-The indemnification obligations as of July 31, 2007
+In addition, in a letter dated August 4, 2006 from Cox Communications, Inc., in a letter dated June 29, 2006 from Time Warner Inc. and in a letter dated October 6, 2006 from Comcast Cable Communications, LLC, SeaChange and other suppliers were notified that each party was served on June 13, 2006 with a complaint by USA Video Technology Corporation for allegedly infringing U.S. Patent No. 5,130,792 by providing video-on-demand services to end use customers.
+Also, in a letter dated November 13, 2007 from Comcast Cable Communications LLC and a letter dated December 3, 2007 to SeaChange International's outside patent counsel from Time Warner Cable, Inc., SeaChange and other suppliers were notified that each party was served on or about October 17, 2007 with a complaint by VTran Media Technologies LLC for allegedly infringing U.S. Patents No. 4,890,320 and 4,995,078 by providing video-on-demand products and services.
+These customers have requested SeaChange's support under its indemnification obligations.
+SeaChange continues to review its potential obligations under its indemnification agreements with these customers, in view of the claims by Acacia, USA Video Technology Corporation and Vtran Media Technologies, LLC and the indemnity obligations to these customers from other vendors that also provided equipment and services to these customers.

 SeaChange warrants that its products, including software products, will substantially perform in accordance with its standard published specifications in effect at the time of delivery.
 Most warranties have at least a one year duration that generally commence upon installation.
 In addition, SeaChange provides maintenance support to all customers and therefore allocates a portion of the product purchase price to the initial warranty period and recognizes revenue on a straight line basis over that warranty period related to both the warranty obligation and the maintenance support agreement.
 When SeaChange receives revenue for extended warranties beyond the standard duration, it is deferred and recognized on a straight line basis over the contract period.
 Related costs are expensed as incurred.
-As of July 31, 2007 and January 31, 2007, SeaChange had revenue deferrals related to initial and extended warranties of \$15.4 million and \$15.2 million, respectively.
+As of October 31, 2007 and January 31, 2007, SeaChange had revenue deferrals related to initial and extended warranties of \$13.9 million and \$15.2 million, respectively.